Zeugma4242/lovelace-auto-named-entities/README.md

 ## Sorting entities

-Entities can be sorted, either on a filter-by-filter basis by adding a `sort:` option to the filter, or all at once after all filters have been applied using the `sort:` option of `auto-entities` itself.
+Entities can be sorted, either on a filter-by-filter basis by adding a `sort:` option to the filter, or all at once after all filters have been applied using the `sort:` option of `auto-named-entities` itself.

 Sorting methods are specified as: